Prabhakar-Naik/third-party-gateways/README.md

 <h2>Fourth API Integration Aadhaar KYC Verification API:</h2>
 please go through <a href="https://dashboard.sandbox.co.in">SANDBOX</a> documentation you can learn the things which is government authority api like Aadhaar verification, PAN verification ect.
 Here you can refer developer documentation: <a href="https://developer.sandbox.co.in/reference/authenticate-api">API Reference</a>

+<h2>Third API Integration Stripe Payment API:</h2>
+please go through <a href="https://stripe.com/in/">STRIPE</a> you can develop payment gateway in your app easily.
+Then refer the api documentation in stripe developer API <a href="https://docs.stripe.com/api">API Reference</a>